Visiting Moab In The Summer

 The biking trails around Moab are some of the best in the world!
 Summer is a busy time of year so be prepared to share the trails.
 Get out early to enjoy the cooler weather and avoid the crowds.
 Join a Moab bike tour to explore the amazing landscape in the area!
 You can rent bikes in Moab so you don’t need to pack your own!

-The best times to photograph the areas around Moab are sunrise and sunset.
+The best times for Moab photography are sunrise and sunset.
 The colors are vibrant and the light creates a spectacular glow on the red rocks that cannot be missed.
-Download our camera gear checklist!

 In the summer you may experience “heat shimmer” in your photos, or smoke in the air from wildfires in the western US.